Skip to main content

 In 2025, the Centre Pompidou is beginning a major transformation !

-In preparation for the renovation of its iconic building, the Centre Pompidou’s performance and conference halls were the first spaces to close.
 However, programming will continue throughout the renovation period thanks to the Constellation program, through which the Centre Pompidou extends its spirit across France and around the world, from 2025 until its reopening in 2030.

 Guest of the year